SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- Added: Using left over space in configbar, to display wider text/number boxes and more text without using more space
+- Added: Static navigation in config bar for easier switching between basic and extended settings of the element
+- Added: Better handling of boxes in tab menu.
+Now we use flex views to grow or shrink boxes.
+Some boxes a re-aligned to use the available space in a more efficient way.
+- Added: ACE-Editor with syntax highlighting, autocompletion for properties and error notification while using in CSS tab (more user friendly when applying styles).
+Style of Log output is also formated with syntax highlighting
+- Added: Override function for elements with datasources.
+Its now possible to add overrides to any element which uses a datasource.
+With this function, you are able to style the element depending on the value of the datasource
+- FIX: Alignment of elements was not working correctly for text append, text prepend and grouped icons
-- FIX: When using animation depencies with dots, it could be the case, that an icorrect amount of dots was displayed
+- FIX: When using animation depencies with dots, it could be the case that an icorrect amount of dots was displayed
+- FIX: When using subtraction or addition on a datasource the displayed value was not updated if one of the subtraction or addition value changed
+- FIX: Some layout fixes

 ### 0.0.2-alpha.20 (2023-09-22)
 - FIX: states in user environment (userdata and javascript) do not need ACK flags anymore